Carl Jung: The Black Books and The Red Book

-In 1913, at the age of 38, Jung experienced a horrible "confrontation with the unconscious".
-He saw visions and heard voices.
-He worried at times that he was "menaced by a psychosis" or was "doing a schizophrenia".
-He decided that it was a valuable experience and, in private, he induced hallucinations or, in his words, a process of "active imagination".
+Jung decided that his near-psychotic experiences were of value and, in private, he induced hallucinations or, in his words, a process of "active imagination".
 He recorded everything he experienced in small journals, which Jung referred to in the singular as his Black Book, considering it a "single integral whole", even though some of these original journals have a brown cover.
+Jung described his 1912 book as "an attempt, only partially successful, to create a wider setting for medical psychology and to bring the whole of the psychic phenomena within its purview".
+The book was later revised and retitled Symbols of Transformation in 1952.
 The material Jung wrote was subjected to several edits, hand-written and typed, including another, "second layer" of text, his continual psychological interpretations during the process of editing.
 Around 1915, Jung commissioned a large red leather-bound book, and began to transcribe his notes and paint, working intermittently for sixteen years.

 Jung left no posthumous instructions about the final disposition of what he called the Liber Novus or Red Book.
 Sonu Shamdasani, a historian of psychology from London, tried for three years to persuade Jung's resistant heirs to have it published.
 Ulrich Hoerni, Jung's grandson who manages the Jung archives, decided to publish it when the necessary additional funds were raised through the Philemon Foundation.
 Up to September 2008, fewer than about two dozen people had ever seen it.

 In 2007, two technicians for DigitalFusion, working with New York City publishers W. W. Norton & Company, scanned the manuscript with a 10,200-pixel scanner.
 It was published on 7 October 2009 in German, with a "separate English translation along with Shamdasani's introduction and footnotes" at the back of the book.
-According to Sara Corbett, reviewing the text for The New York Times, "The book is bombastic, baroque and like so much else about Carl Jung, a willful oddity, synched with an antediluvian and mystical reality."
+According to Sara Corbett, reviewing the text for The New York Times, "The book is bombastic, baroque and like so much else about Carl Jung, a willful oddity, synced with an antediluvian and mystical reality."

 The Rubin Museum of Art in New York City displayed Jung's Red Book leather folio, as well as some of his original "Black Book" journals, from 7 October 2009 to 15 February 2010.
-According to them, "During the period in which he worked on this book Jung developed his principal theories of archetypes, collective unconscious, and the process of individuation."
+According to them, "During the period in which he worked on this book, Jung developed his principal theories of archetypes, collective unconscious, and the process of individuation."
 Two-thirds of the pages bear Jung's illuminations and illustrations to the text.

 Wartime army service

-During World War I, Jung was drafted as an army doctor and soon made commandant of an internment camp for British officers and soldiers.
+During World War I, Jung was drafted as an army doctor, and soon made commandant of an internment camp for British officers and soldiers.
 The Swiss were neutral and obliged to intern personnel from either side of the conflict, who crossed their frontier to evade capture.
 Jung worked to improve the conditions of soldiers stranded in Switzerland and encouraged them to attend university courses.

+As his work in the internment camp was not onerous, Jung also spent his time there doing spontaneous drawings which formed into mandalas.